 Although the focus on recycling is continuously increasing, waste production itself is also on the rise (Fig. 1).
 By 2050, the global population is expected to reach about 10 billion, accompanied by an increase in the GDP of many developing countries.
-Consequently, both global and per capita waste production is set to increase, as higher GDP in the past has been dramatically linked to the growth of a sions (580g CO2eq/kWh), which is twice the current average amount generated by the EU28 electricity grid (298g CO2eq per kWh) and significantly greater than energy produced through conventional fossil fuel sources such as gas.
-In Europe, the waste management sector a significant amount of direct CO2 emisis a significant contributor to methane emissions, ranking as the second largest emitter, with approximately 97 million tonnes of carbon dioxide equivalents (CO_2eq) emitted in 2022. according to the EEA.
+Consequently, both global and per capita waste production is set to increase, as higher GDP in the past has been dramatically linked to the growth of a "take-make-dispose" economy.

+Waste-to-energy is responsible for emissions of significant amounts of GHG gases (mainly CO2 and NOx).
+European incinerators that produce energy generate a significant amount of direct CO2 emissions (580g $CO_2eq/kWh$ ), which is twice the current average amount generated by the EU28 electricity grid (298g CO2eq per kWh) and significantly greater than energy produced through conventional fossil fuel sources such as gas.

+In Europe, the waste management sector is a significant contributor to methane emissions, ranking as the second largest emitter, with approximately 97 million tonnes of carbon dioxide equivalents (CO2eq) emitted in 2022, according to the EEA.